LostArtefacts/TRX/docs/COMMANDS.md

 - `/debug on`
   `/debug off`
-  Enables or disables the debug mode.
-Draws all room triggers, portals, and object mesh spheres.
+  Toggles debug mode, turning your screen into a glorious display of dev scribbles.
+  - (TR1) floor triggers - enemy skips incoming!
+  - (TR1) room portals - wait, there are _how_ many rooms?!
+  - (TR1) object mesh spheres - see hitboxes in their natural habitat.
+  - Lara's position and animation details - nerdy stats, you've gotta love them.

 - `/endlevel`
   `/nextlevel`
-  Ends the current level.
-Ideal for speedruns.
+  Too cool to finish puzzles?
+Smash-cut to the ending!
+Lara doesn't have time for this nonsense.

 - `/level {num}`
   `/level {name}`
   `/play {num}`
   `/play {name}`
-  Plays the specified level. `/play 0` plays the gym level if it's available – regular levels always start with number 1.
+  Launches any level you like.
+Start with `/play 0` to warm up in the gym — or skip straight to the danger zone with `/play 1` onwards.

 - `/cut {num}`
   `/cutscene {num}`
-  Plays the specified cutscene, starting at 1.
+  Plays a dramatic cinematic.
+Follow the lore!

 - `/gym`
   `/home`
-  Plays Lara's Home, if available.
-Alias of `/play 0`.
+  Sends Lara to her humble abode.
+Even tomb raiders can't skip leg day.

 - `/save {slot_num}`
-  Saves the game to the specified savegame slot.
+  Save your progress to the given slot.
+Perfect for future regrettable decisions.

 - `/load {slot_num}`
-  Loads the specified savegame slot.
+  Time-travel to a previous save.
+Don't make that regrettable decision again!

 - `/demo`
   `/demo {num}`
-  Starts the specified demo, starting at 1.
-If no number is chosen, the demos will cycle.
+  Starts a demo.
+No number?
+They'll just cycle.

 - `/title`
-  Exits the game to main screen.
+  Had enough?
+Let's return to the main menu.

 - `/exit`
   Closes the game.
+Ends the adventure.
+We're done here.

 - `/speed`
   `/speed {num}`
-  Retrieves or sets current game speed.
+  Displays or sets the speed of the game.
+Because sometimes you want to moonwalk through mayhem.

 - `/vsync on`
   `/vsync off`
-  Enables or disables VSync.
+  Turns vertical sync on or off (TR1 only).
+For the smooth freaks among us.

 - `/fps`
   `/fps {num}`
-  Retrieves or sets current frames per second.
+  Displays or sets the game's frames per second.
+Higher FPS = smoother Lara.

 - `/set {option}`
   `/set {option} {value}`
   `/set {option} -`
-  Retrieves or assigns a new value to the given configuration option.
-Some options need a game re-launch to apply.
-The option names use `-` rather than `_`.
-Use `-` as `{value}` to restore the option to its default state.
+  Retrieve or change specific configuration options, like a tech-savvy wizard.
+  - use `-` as `{value}` to restore the option to default.
+  - some options need a game or level re-launch to apply.
+  - option names use `-`, not `_`, because reasons.

 - `/music {track_id}`
-  Plays a given music track.
-It uses internal game IDs that for historic reasons don't align with the music folder's file names.
+  Plays a music track by its ID.
+Perfect for setting the mood at will.

 - `/sfx`
   `/sfx {sound}`
-  Plays a given sound sample.
+  Plays a sound effect on demand.
+Because sometimes you just need Lara to grunt on cue.

 - `/strings`
-  Reloads the current language.
-Useful when editing translation files.
+  Reloads the current language files on the fly.
+Très utile for translators.